MartinKostadinov/to-do/README.md

 When Category is created  users can remove it or choose to create task.

-* There 3 tasks counters-  total tasks counts, tasks to finish, finished tasks.
+* There are 3 tasks counters-  total tasks counts, tasks to finish, finished tasks.

 Task options: